-Below are different activities across the 8 Dimensions of Wellness.
+Below are different activities across the eight dimensions of wellness.
 After completing an activity, color in a section of the picture.
 See if you can complete it all!

-- 1. Take a 15 minute walk outside - 2.
-Plan out healthy snacks for the week - 3.
-Drink at least 8 glasses of water in a day - 4.
-Say no or ask for help with something you really don't want to do.
-Boundaries are healthy! - Call someone you haven't talked with in a while - 6.
-Do something for yourself; like taking a bath, a nap, or doing a craft
+- 1. Take a 15-minute walk outside. - 2.
+Plan out healthy snacks for the week. - 3.
+Drink at least eight glasses of water in a day. - 4.
+Say no or ask for help with something you don't want to do. - 5.
+Call someone you haven't talked with in a while. - 6.
+Do something for yourself like taking a bath, a nap, or doing a craft.

-- 7. Write down three good things that happened this week - 8.
-Spend 15 minutes of intentional time with someone important to you think quality time versus quantity - Listen to a mindfulness app like Calm or Headspace - 10.
-Watch one of the webinars from the Video Library on YouTube - 11.
-Practice positive self-talk when something goes unexpectedly; like "that's okay, I'll figure it out"
+- 7. Write down three good things that happened this week. - 8.
+Spend 15 minutes of intentional time with someone important to you- think quality time versus quantity. - 9.
+Listen to a mindfulness app like Calm or Headspace. - 10.
+Watch one of the webinars from the Video Library on YouTube. - 11.
+Practice positive self-talk when something goes unexpectedly (e.g., That's okay, I'll figure it out).